junzhli/btcd-address-indexing-service/Readme.md

 How does it work
 -----
-All address relevant information is powered by [btcd](https://github.com/btcsuite/btcd) node with method `searchrawtransactions`
+All address relevant information is powered by [btcd](https://github.com/btcsuite/btcd) node with method `searchrawtransactions`.
-By taking advantaging of caching technique solutions such as `Redis`, `MongoDB`, it makes a lot improvements on performance for faster response time compared to `btcd`
+By taking advantaging of caching technique solutions such as `Redis`, `MongoDB`, it makes a lot improvements on performance for faster response time compared to `btcd`.
-`RabbitMQ` takes a role of messaging broker, exchanging messages between `btcd-address-indexing-worker` and `btcd-address-web-service`
+`RabbitMQ` takes a role of messaging broker, exchanging messages between `btcd-address-indexing-worker` and `btcd-address-web-service`.
-`btcd-address-indexing-worker` leverages with above technique solutions to index additional address relevant information for performance optimization
+`btcd-address-indexing-worker` leverages with above technique solutions to index additional address relevant information for performance optimization.

 **Disclaimer: It is still in very early stage for development.
 For personal purposes only.
 It takes no responsiblity on working in commercial purpose.**